apache/cloudstack-documentation/source/adminguide/networking/multiple_guest_networks.rst

 #.
 In the left navigation, click Instances.

 #.
-Choose the VM that you want to work with.
+Choose the instance that you want to work with.

 #.
 Click the NICs tab.

 #.
-Click Add network to VM.
+Click Add network to instance.

-   The Add network to VM dialog is displayed.
+   The Add network to instance dialog is displayed.

 #.
 In the drop-down list, select the network that you would like to add
-   this VM to.
+   this instance to.

    A new NIC is added for this network.
 You can view the following details in the NICs page: